HumanRemainsDL/HRDL/CCM/README.md

 This geopackage was created in QGIS (v.3.34.12), and per all other material offered by HRDL is made available for free use under CC BY 4.0.

-Any use should please reference the geopackage with the following :
+Any use should please reference the geopackage with the following entry :

-   Butler, J., Daubney, A., and Nugent, R., (2025) The Human Remains Digital Library: Conceptual Church Map   (CCM) Geopackage.
-Github [HumanRemainsDL]. https://github.com/HumanRemainsDL/HRDL/CCM
+_Butler, J., Daubney, A., and Nugent, R., (2025) The Human Remains Digital Library: Conceptual Church Map   (CCM) Geopackage.
+Github [HumanRemainsDL]. https://github.com/HumanRemainsDL/HRDL/CCM_